Janani2718/Project-1/README.md

 5) Which writer contributed more to fan favourite episodes?

 ## File Descriptions:
-This project entails an jupyter notebook which contains the code covering all the work related to the goal of the project.
+This project entails a jupyter notebook which contains the code covering all the work I've done, to achieve the goal of this project.

 ## How to interact with my project:
-I have shared my detailed insights I've acquired from my project in this medium post [here]()
+I have shared all of the detailed insights that I've acquired from this project, in this medium post [here](https://medium.com/@Janani2718/data-will-be-there-for-you-like-its-been-there-before-d8cb42c07cf4)

 ##  Licensing, Authors, Acknowledgements, etc:
-I hereby acknowledge [kaggle](https://www.kaggle.com/mikitkanakia/netflix-top-10-weekly-dataset) for the dataset I've acquired.
+I hereby acknowledge [kaggle](https://www.kaggle.com/bcruise/friends-episode-data) for providing me with such an amazing dataset.